genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 ![](/img/using-mon.png)

-we should see something like this
+we should see something the application's processes:

 ```shell
 PID     Process Name                  Port        Status         CPU       Memory    Message